the formal union of a man and a woman, typically recognized by law, by which they become husband and wife.

 a combination or mixture of two or more elements.

 a.
-A legal union between two persons that confers certain privileges and entails certain obligations of each person to the other, formerly restricted in the United States to a union between a woman and a man.
+A legal union between two persons that confers certain privileges and entails certain obligations of each person with respect to the other, previously restricted in the United States to a union between a woman and a man.

 b.
 A similar union of more than two people; a polygamous marriage.

 c.
-A union between persons that is recognized by custom or religious tradition as a marriage.
+A union between persons recognized by custom or religious tradition as a marriage.

 e.
-The state or relationship of two adults who are married: Their marriage has been a happy one.
+The status or relationship of two adults who are married: Your marriage has been happy.

-2. A wedding: Where is the marriage to take place?
+2. A wedding: Where will the marriage be celebrated?

 4. Games The combination of the king and queen of the same suit, as in pinochle.

-1. the state or relationship of living together in a legal partnership
+1. the status or the relationship of cohabitation in a legal society

-a. the legal union or contract made by two people to live together
+a. the legal union or the contract made by two people to live together

-3. (Ecclesiastical Terms) the religious or legal ceremony formalizing this union; wedding
+3. (Ecclesiastical terms) the religious or legal ceremony that formalizes this union; wedding

-4. (Law) the religious or legal ceremony formalizing this union; wedding
+4. (Law) the religious or legal ceremony that formalizes this union; wedding

-5. a close or intimate union, relationship, etc: a marriage of ideas.
+5. a close or intimate union, a relationship, etc.: a marriage of ideas span>.

-6. (Card Games) (in certain card games, such as bezique, pinochle) the king and queen of the same suit
+6. (Card games) (in certain card games, such as bezique, pinochle) the king and queen of the same suit div>

-1. the social institution under which a man and woman live as husband and wife by legal or religious commitments.
+1. the social institution under which a man and a woman live as husband and wife on legal or religious commitments.

-2. the state, condition, or relationship of being married.
+2. the status, condition or relationship of being married.

-3. the legal or religious ceremony that formalizes marriage.
+3. the legal or religious ceremony that formalizes the marriage.